COAMFTE Accredited Online MFT Degree Programs

 MFT vs. LPCC

 Marriage and Family Therapy (MFT) professionals specialize in counseling families and individuals based on social and relationship-based problems.
-On the other hand, Licensed Professional Clinical Counselors (LPCCs) provide treatment and counseling for mental health and substance abuse issues.
+On the other hand, Licensed Professional Clinical Counselors (LPCCs) provide treatment and counseling for mental health and substance abuse issues, and may focus more specifically on treating individuals rather than couples or families.

 COAMFTE MFT Licensure Process

 Navigating the licensure process as a Marriage and Family Therapist (MFT) begins with completing an educational program accredited by the Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE).
 This accreditation ensures that the educational standards meet state and national licensure requirements.
-Here’s a step-by-step guide to the process:
+Here’s a guide to the licensure process that will apply to most aspiring Marriage and Family Therapists:

 1. Educational Requirements